Tweekend

 The album features the single "Name of the Game", which has been featured in many films, television series and commercials.
 The other two singles from the album were "Murder" and "Wild, Sweet and Cool".

 Commercial performance

-Tweekend debuted at #32 on the Billboard 200 in the United States, Crystal Method's highest position on that chart in their history.
-It also debuted at #6 on the Canadian Albums Chart, selling 9,603 copies in its first week.
+Tweekend debuted at number 32 on the Billboard 200 in the United States, Crystal Method's highest position on that chart in their history.
+It also debuted at number 6 on the Canadian Albums Chart, selling 9,603 copies in its first week.

 Track listing

-Track 11 Contains a hidden track with a remix of "Name of the Game", after one minute of silence from Tough Guy.
+N.B.: Track 11 Contains a hidden track with a remix of "Name of the Game", after one minute of silence from Tough Guy.